 Maximum traction in all conditions

-The undercarriage of the ST-1000 track system is designed to distribute weight evenly across the length and width of the track to maximize flotation and minimize ground pressure.
+The undercarriage of the S-TECH 1000X track system is designed to distribute weight evenly across the length and width of the track to maximize flotation and minimize ground pressure.
 This means you'll maintain high traction and maximum efficiency throughout your operations, even in the most difficult field conditions.

 The S-TECH 1000X is also designed specifically for harvesting applications.
 The aggressive tread pattern offers an ideal combination of traction in wet soils and self-cleaning capabilities.
 The durable single piece compression-moulded track provides optimal field productivity without sacrificing road performance.